Selling The Future

 A number of tactics can help to bridge this gap.

-- Be clear about what is committed by engineering, and what is simply estimates.
+- Be clear with sales about what is committed by engineering, and what is simply estimates.
 This will help sales to avoid mistakenly committing to something that isn’t a sure thing.

 - Clearly communicate that items promised in error will not influence the roadmap.
 Once it’s clear that false promises will be problems for the salesperson, fewer of them will be made.